ncent-archive/ncent.github.io/Sandbox/README.md

 ```

 #### 6. Run The Sandbox and Test
 Now you should have the Sandbox and API set up locally.
-From your terminal, type
+From your terminal, in **server** under **Sandbox\ API** run the following command
 ```shell
 npm run start:dev
 ```
-you shuold see a lot of text appear on the screen.
+you should see a lot of text appear on the screen to indicate that the Sandbox API is up and running.
 If you get any errors, don't fear, type
 ```shell
 rs
 ```